PLLima/DNA_String_Identifier_for_x86/README.md

 # DNA String Identifier for x86:

 **Project consisting of a DNA String Identifier for x86 Assembly Language.
-It is capable of counting and evaluating a _.txt_ file containing DNA data and returns relevant information on a _.csv_ file.**
+It is capable of counting and evaluating a _.txt_ file containing DNA data and returns selected information on a _.csv_ file.**

 ## Author: